chris-heney/guidestar-consulting/wp-content/plugins/sureforms/readme.txt

 [Join our Facebook group community](https://www.facebook.com/groups/surecart): Learn the tricks and techniques that other SureForms users are using to grow their business.
 Also, get exciting insider information on upcoming feature releases.

+### WANT TO CONTRIBUTE TO THE PLUGIN?

+You may now contribute to the plugin on [GitHub](https://github.com/brainstormforce/sureforms-public)

 ### USE OF 3RD PARTY SERVICES

 To improve the user experience, SureForms may use the following 3rd party services if the required features are enabled: